 After having forbidden the evil spirits to preach Him, He chose holy men, to cast out the unclean spirits, and to preach the Gospel; wherefore it is said, And he went up into a mountain, &c.Catena Aurea of St. Thomas Aquinas, Mark 3:13-19

-And no one can say, “Jesus is Lord,” except by the Holy Spirit.1 Corinthians 12:3 (RSV)
+And no one can say, “Jesus is Lord,” except by the Holy Spirit.

 Notably absent from the proclamations of evil spirits is the acknowledgement that “Jesus is Lord” (Kyrios Iēsous).
 Their hostile naming is cold, objectifying, and non-relational:

-Only a lover and friend of God, a Theophilus (Luke 1:3), can say “Jesus Christ is Lord” (Philippians 2:11).
-The Greek word kyrios means “lord,” “master,” and “owner” exercising absolute ownership rights.
-The Hebrew equivalent, Adonai, comes from adon which also means “lord,” “master,” and “owner.”
+Only a lover and friend of God—a Theophilus (Luke 1:3)—can say “Jesus Christ is Lord” (Philippians 2:11).
+The Greek word kyrios means “lord,” “master,” and “owner,” exercising absolute ownership rights.
+The Hebrew equivalent, Adonai, comes from adon, which also means “lord,” “master,” and “owner.”
 Demons, who hate Christ, cannot bow down and worship him as Lord.

 To accept the lordship of Christ is to cease being his enemy and to enter into a union of wills with him.
 “I have called you friends,” Jesus told his disciples at the Last Supper, “because I have told you everything I have heard from my Father” (John 15:15).

 Jesus’ closest disciples received names that signified their divinely appointed roles in the apostolic mission.
-Peter is the “rock” upon which Christ builds his church, “and the gates of the netherworld shall not prevail against it” (Matthew 16:18).
+Peter is the “rock” upon which Christ will build his church, “and the gates of the netherworld shall not prevail against it” (Matthew 16:18).
 Nicknamed by Jesus the “Sons of Thunder” (Mark 3:17), James and John bear an appellation that recalls the prophecy of Haggai: